LAllender/README-Generator/GeneratedREADME.md

 # <h1>Go Nuts</h1>

 ## <h2>Description</h2>
-<h3>This app is designed to assist the user to choose the perfect nut for any occasion.</h3>
+<h3>This app is designed to assist the user to choose the perfect nut for every occasion.</h3>

 ### <h2>Installation</h2>
 <h3></h3>